A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math--or “STEM”--fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 For North Carolina, fixing the US immigration system to make it easier for foreign students trained in STEM fields at American universities to remain in the country after graduation will be critical: a study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a huge employment boost for North Carolina, a state where, in 2010, 20.1 percent of STEM workers with an advanced degree were foreigners – more than double their share of the STEM workforce 10 years earlier.
-In 2009, more than 32 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
-More than 60 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.
+In 2009, more than 32 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+And more than 60 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.
 By 2020, North Carolina will need to fill 201,800 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)